 - Serve them right after making.
-These cauliflower wings are best right after they're made.
+These cauliflower wings are the best right after they're made.
 They don't stay crispy for long, so make sure not to make them too far ahead.

 Yes!
 The air fryer will cook the wings twice as fast, just keep in mind that the texture will be slightly different.
 Since the oven takes longer to cook, the cauliflower gets soft and chewy on the inside.
-Whereas, with an air fryer, it has more of a bite to it.
+Whereas, when using an air fryer, it has more of a bite to it.

 If your sauce is too hot, that may also be a problem.
 In that case, let it cool for 5 minutes before using.

 No. This recipe is best when fresh and freezing will completely change the texture.
 I don't recommend it.

 We love to serve these wings with coconut rice, chili oil noodles, or smoky tofu on the side!

 More Easy Vegan Side Dishes

 - 1 medium cauliflower head, chopped into florets

 - 1 cup flour (either all-purpose flour or gluten-free all-purpose flour)

 - 1 ¼ cup unsweetened non-dairy milk (we use soy milk)